 Biological Sciences Graduate Admissions

-Note: The GRE is waived for 2023 admissions.
+Note: The GRE is no longer needed for admission.

 All graduate applications must be submitted electronically through the Graduate College.

 - Undergraduate Degree, with undergraduate courses in calculus, organic chemistry, physics, and courses in biology equivalent to those required by Ohio University's undergraduate degree in Biological Sciences.

 - GPA of 3.2 or better in most recent degree program.

 - Statement of purpose.
 Provide a statement of why the student wants to pursue a graduate degree, an indication of the section the student wishes to join (i.e. Ecology and Evolutionary Biology, Integrative Physiology and Neuroscience, or Cell, Developmental and Microbiology), a list of three active graduate faculty members the student is interested in as advisers (https://www.ohio.edu/cas/biology/faculty), and at least one program faculty member who is interested in serving as the student's interim adviser.
 Please note that listing a faculty member as a potential advisor does not guarantee admission to that specific faculty member’s lab.
 Admitted students may be placed in a research lab other than those indicated as preferred by the applicant.
 Consequently, the statement of purpose should also contain information on the general research topics the applicant is interested in.
 See Guide to Choosing a Faculty Adviser